elango34/Readablity-Score-Hyperskill/Readme.md

 <img src="https://github.com/elango34/Readablity-Score-Hyperskill/blob/master/ReadabilityScore.gif" width="800" height="500" />

 A readability index is an estimation of how difficult a text is to read.
-The estimation is made by measuring a text's complexity using redablity index formulas.
-There are many formulas out there to measure redablity score and this score is compared with score-age table and we can easily tell what grade level that text can be understood.
+The estimation is made by measuring a text's complexity using readablity index formulas.
+There are many formulas out there to measure readablity score and this score is compared with score-age table and we can easily tell what grade level that text can be understood.

 **The formulas that I used to measure readability index are :**